MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 # CI/CD Support for Teams Application Developers

-TeamsFx helps to automate your development workflow when building a Teams application.
-This document provides tools and pre-cooked templates for you to get started when setting up CI/CD pipelines with the most popular development platforms including Github, Azure DevOps and Jenkins.
+TeamsFx helps to automate your development workflow while building a Teams application.
+This document provides tools and pre-cooked templates for you to get started while setting up CI/CD pipelines with the most popular development platforms including GitHub, Azure Devops and Jenkins.

 |Tools and Templates|Description|